dantschi/snippets/JS/README.md

-## Left rotate array.
-The second argument defines how many steps is done
+** Left rotate array.
+The second argument defines how many steps are done **

 ```js
 function rotLeft(a, d) {